ZoinerTejada/hdinsight-docs/hdinsight-etl-at-scale.md

 ### Azure Data Lake Store

-Azure Data Lake Store (ADLS) is Azure's implementation of HDFS.
-It doesn't actually use HDFS, but it's design paradigm is very similar.
+Azure Data Lake Store (ADLS) is a managed, hyperscale repository for analytics data that is compatible with HDFS.
+It doesn't actually use HDFS, but it's design paradigm is very similar and offers unlimited scalability (in terms of total capacity and the size of individual files).
 As such, ADLS is very good when working with large files, since a large file can be stored across multiple nodes.
 The user never needs to think about how to partition data in ADLS, as it's done behind the scenes.
 You get massive throughput to run analytic jobs with thousands of concurrent executors that efficiently read and write hundreds of terabytes of data.

-Here two some other notable differences between Azure Storage and ADLS:

-* ADLS allows you to have a folder hierarchy.
-Azure Storage only has a flat set of containers that server as folders.

-* Optimized performance for parallel analytics workloads.
-High Throughput and IOPS.

 Data is typically ingested into ADLS using Azure Data Factory, ADLS SDKs, AdlCopy Service, Apache DistCp, or Apache Sqoop.
 Which of these services to use might largely depend on where the data is.
 If the data is currently in an existing Hadoop cluster, you might use Apache DistCp, AdlCopy Service, or Azure Data Factory.
 If it's in Azure Blob Storage, you might use Azure Data Lake Store .NET SDK, Azure PowerShell, or Azure Data Factory.

 It is also optimized for event ingestion using Azure Event Hub or Apache Storm.

 ### Considerations with Both Storage options

-For uploading datasets that range in sefveral terabytes, network latency can be a major problem, particularly if the data is coming from an on-premise location.
+For uploading datasets that range in several terabytes, network latency can be a major problem, particularly if the data is coming from an on-premise location.
 In such cases, you can use the options below:

 * Azure ExpressRoute:  Azure ExpressRoute lets you create private connections between Azure datacenters and infrastructure on your premises.
 This provides a reliable option for transferring large amounts of data.
 For more information, see [Azure ExpressRoute documentation](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction).